github/training.github.com/README.md

 # GitHub Training Site

-This is the official website for the [GitHub Training Team](http://training.github.com), with information about upcoming events, classes, and resources to help you learn more about GitHub and Git.
+This is the official website for the [GitHub Training Team](http://training.github.com).
+It contains a list of upcoming events, classes, and resources to help you learn more about GitHub and Git.

 ## Build Status